tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 // to retrive queueID by other VMs. func RegisterSharedQueue(name string) (ququeID uint32, err error)

+// EnqueueSharedQueue enqueues an data to the shared queue of the given queueID.
+// In order to get queue id for a target queue, use "ResolveSharedQueue" first. func EnqueueSharedQueue(queueID uint32, data []byte) error

 // ResolveSharedQueue acquires the queueID for the given vm_id and queue name.
 // The returned ququeID can be used for Enqueue/DequeueSharedQueue. func ResolveSharedQueue(vmID, queueName string) (ququeID uint32, err error)
 ```

-`RegisterSharedQueue` and `ResolveSharedQueue` APIs might be worth explantaion here.
+Basically `RegisterSharedQueue` and `DequeueSharedQueue` are used by "consumer" of the queue
+while `ResolveSharedQueue` and `EnqueueSharedQueue` are for "producer" of queue items.
+Note that

-- `RegisterSharedQueue` is used for "creating" a shared queue for "name" and the `vm_id` of the caller.
-That means if you want to use a queue, then `RegisterSharedQueue` must be called by a VM beforehand.
+- `RegisterSharedQueue` is used for creating a shared queue for `name` and `vm_id` of the caller.
+That means if you want to use a queue, then this must be called by a VM beforehand.
+This can be called by `PluginContext`, and therefore we can think of "comsumers" = `PluginContext`s.
-- `ResolveSharedQueue` is used for getting the *queue id* for given "name" and `vm_id`.
+- `ResolveSharedQueue` is used for getting the *queue id* for `name` and `vm_id`.
 Usually this is used by VMs that doesn't call `ResolveSharedQueue` but rather are supposed to enqueue items.
+This is for "producer".

+and both of these calls return a queue id, and it is used for `DequeueSharedQueue` and `EnqueueSharedQueue`.

+However, from the consumer's point of view, how can a consumer (= `PluginContext`) be notified when a queue is enqueued by a item?
+This is why we have the `OnQueueReady(queueID uint32)` interface in `PluginContext`.
+This method is called whenever an item is enqueued in a queue registered by that `PluginContext`.

+TODO: add diagram

 Please refer to [an example](../examples/shared_queue) for demonstration.

 # Unit tests with testing framework